How to Create Horizontal Tabs Menu in Blogger

 Google Buzz

-1. How to Create Horizontal Tabs Menu in Blogger – Part 2 Share Few day ago, I received some comments from my...
+How to Create Horizontal Tabs Menu in Blogger – Part 2 Few day ago, I received some comments from my reader regarding my last post on How to Create Horizontal...

-5. How to create Free Wordpress Blog – Step by Step Tutorials Share Wordpress, another famous blogging platform beside blogger .
-You...
+How to create Free WordPress Blog – Step by Step Tutorials Wordpress, another famous blogging platform beside blogger .
+You can either obtain a free hosting/domain...

 Thanks for the info.
 Just one question.